Introductory Electricity and Magnetism (PHYS*1010)

 If you miss the final exam, you must consult your Program Counsellor.

-For more details regarding academic consideration, appeals and petitions, refer to your Undergraduate Calendar at the following link:
+For more details regarding academic consideration, appeals and petitions, refer to your Undergraduate Calendar.

 Section 8: Academic Misconduct and Collaboration